-In the 1970s, a remarkably young Borussia team conquered the top ranks of international professional soccer and the hearts of countless fans all over the world alike, with their spirited, brash and counteroffensive soccer play.
-Its members’ young age average gave rise to the team’s moniker as “foal squad”, which to this day plays a role in the self-image of the time-honored soccer club Borussia Mönchengladbach.
-Today, the club can count on its 84,000 members and more than a thousand fan clubs worldwide and is proud to look back on its successful and interesting history.
+In the 1970s, a remarkably young Borussia team conquered the top echelons of international professional football and the hearts of countless fans around the world with their spirited, brash and counter-attacking style of play.
+The average age of the squad led to the team being nicknamed the ‘foal squad’, a nickname that still plays a role in the image of the traditional Borussia Mönchengladbach.
+Today, the club boasts 84,000 members and more than a thousand fan clubs worldwide, and can look back on a successful and interesting history.

-The interactive exhibition shows roughly 1,400 exhibits.
-On behalf of the meap agency Garamantis had the chance to realize one of its central media installations: a 65″ multi-touch scanner table that gives museum visitors the opportunity to learn more about the club and – of course – to play.
-The custom-made table designed to recall the team colors consists of black acrylic stone with green LED lighting, provides a multitude of interactive content and can be used by four to eight people at the same time.
+The interactive exhibition features around 1,400 exhibits.
+Commissioned by the agency meap, Garamantis had the opportunity to realise one of its central media installations: a 65″ multi-touch scanner table, which gives museum visitors the opportunity to learn more about the club and – of course – to play.
+The bespoke table, designed in the team’s colours and made of black acrylic with green LED lighting, offers a wide range of interactive content and can be used by four to eight people simultaneously.

-In the shape of a 3D globe, visitors can spin the “world of foals” (FohlenWelt) and get an overview of over 1,000 fan clubs all over the world.
-In countries and regions with an especially large number of fan clubs, visitors first can zoom into greater detail with a touch gesture and then select individual fan clubs they want to learn more about.
-At the same time, a social media interface allows the exact worldwide localization of every relevant posting related to the club.
+In the form of a 3D globe, visitors can turn around the “World of Foals” and get an overview of more than 1,000 fan clubs around the world.
+In countries and regions with a particularly high number of fan clubs, visitors can first zoom in on the map with a touch and then select individual fan clubs they would like to learn more about.
+At the same time, a social media interface makes it possible to pinpoint the exact location of any relevant club-related post worldwide.

-In addition, the interactive globe gives access to several gaming features by zooming into the BORUSSIA Park stadium, where a multi-player quiz on the 118 years of club history awaits the visitor.
-In order to score, the players not only have to find the correct answer, but the unguarded corner of the goal as well.
+In addition, the interactive globe provides access to several game features by zooming into the BORUSSIA Park stadium, where a multiplayer quiz on the club’s 118-year history awaits the visitor.
+To score, players must not only find the right answer, but also the unguarded corner of the goal.

-The real highlight on BORUSSIA PARK’s “digital turf”, however, is the fast-paced multiplayer “Tipp-Kick” game.
-As many people as fit the table can join the match at any time to try and land the ball in the opponent’s goal.
-What’s more, it’s possible to select an actual historic team line-up, or put together one’s own personal “dream team” from all Borussia players past and present.
-To save his (or her) personal high score, the player simply inserts the tablet-guide into the table’s scanner unit.
-The digital information on the visitor collected upon entry are then displayed in the high score menu and saved in the table’s CMS.
+However, the real highlight on BORUSSIA PARK’s ‘digital pitch’ is the fast-paced multiplayer ‘Tipp-Kick’ game.
+As many people as you can fit on the table can join in at any time and try to get the ball into the opponent’s goal.
+It’s also possible to choose an actual historical line-up or create your own personal ‘dream team’ from all Borussia players past and present.
+To save their personal high score, players simply insert the tablet guide into the table’s scanner unit.
+The digital information collected on entry is then displayed in the high score menu and stored in the table’s CMS.

-In the event of an unforeseen and sudden rush of visitors to the interactive museum, its administrators can adapt the player mode via web console and, for instance, only run the faster multi-player games.
-Furthermore, they are able to maintain and expand all content, like, for instance, the data regarding fan clubs and team members or the quiz questions, via web-based CMS.
+In the event of an unforeseen and sudden rush of visitors to the interactive museum, its administrators can adjust the player mode via a web console and, for example, only run the faster multiplayer games.
+They can also maintain and expand all content, such as fan club and team member data or quiz questions, using a web-based CMS.

-The exhibition is subdivided into nine chronological sections in which Borussia’s career is traced in a descriptive and multimedia enhanced way.
-Added to this are 21 thematic sectors where visitors can deepen their trivia knowledge, relive legendary moments in the club’s history or create their very own personal Borussia moment.
-An additional highlight feature of the exhibition is the tablet guide system, which rounds off the interactive Borussia experience.
+The exhibition is divided into nine chronological sections in which Borussia’s career is traced in a descriptive and multimedia way.
+In addition, there are 21 thematic areas where visitors can deepen their knowledge of trivia, relive legendary moments in the club’s history or create their own personal Borussia moment.
+Another highlight of the exhibition is the tablet guide system, which rounds off the interactive Borussia experience.